HIPAA Compliance Checklist for 2025

 When you reframe security risks as business risks with financial impact, CFOs can actually do something with that info.
 You’re not just alerting them – you’re helping them make better decisions.

 Waiting until budget time or breach time to talk?
 That’s too late.
+Make the CFO a partner in decision-making through consistent interaction:

-• Set up monthly check-ins – even 20 minutes is enough
+- Monthly check-ins: 20 minutes is enough

-• Share a cyber risk dashboard with financial impact estimates
+- Shared cyber risk dashboard with financial impact estimates

-At Turner Construction, the CFO and CISO meet twice a month to review risks, investment plans, and board readiness – proving regular alignment isn’t just possible, it’s effective.
+At Turner Construction, the CFO and CISO meet twice a month to review risks, investment plans, and board readiness, proving regular alignment isn’t just possible, it’s effective.

 This rhythm builds trust.
 And trust turns “no” into “let’s find a way.”